aeternity/ae_mdw/README.md

 Inteded for being able to display all events in which a specific account is related to in any way.

+An activity event occurs when there's any change in the blockchain related to a specific account.
+It is not the same as the log events which occur when executing a contract.

 ### `/v2/accounts/:id/activities`

 Paginated list of events related to the `:id` account.